Phillips 66 (PSX) Dividends

 Dividend Yield and Dividend History Highlights

-- Over the past six years, PSX has issued more dividends than 92.52% of other dividend-issuing US stocks.
+- Over the past 6 years of historical data, PSX has returned more capital to shareholders through its dividend issuances than 92.69% of other dividend-paying US stocks.

 PSX Price Forecast Based on Dividend Discount Model